 Hari Raya Aidil Fitri | Eid al-Fitr

 As an Islamic country, ‘Eid al-Fitr’ (Ramadan) is Malaysia’s major customary celebration.
 Usually, it falls on the 9th month of the Islamic calendar.
 During this occasion, people fast right from the dawn to sunset.
-On the day of the festival, they prepare delicious dishes and serve to their neighbours and community members, making it a celebration of peace and family gathering.
+On the day of the festival, they prepare delicious dishes and serve their neighbors and community members, making it a celebration of peace and family gathering.

 A festival of colors, lights, and sweets, Deepavali is the national celebration in both India and Malaysia.
 People begin this day with prayers and during the daytime, they light fireworks and serve sweets.
 In the evening, every home will be decorated with beautiful lamps – symbolizing the success of light over darkness.